KenishHirpara/CoreInventory/README.md

 ## 📄 License

-This project is built as part of **Odoo x Indus Hackathon**.
+This project is built as part of **Internship Purpose**.
 All rights reserved.

 ---